-The health of your database directly impacts on the health of your business – whether it’s your stakeholder management system, sales and marketing CRM, or your billing system.
+The health of your database directly impacts the health of your business – whether it’s your stakeholder management system, sales and marketing CRM, or your billing system.

-Unfortunately, as change waves its magic wand over our lives, it is inevitable that details become outdated, and some not captured correctly in the first place.
+Unfortunately, as change waves its magic wand over our lives, it is inevitable that details become outdated, and some are not captured correctly in the first place.
 For businesses on the whole, databases are not in great health, a recent study by Dun & Bradstreet reports: